mediar-ai/screenpipe/README.md

 ## Status

-Alpha: runs on my computer.
+Alpha: runs on my computer (`Macbook pro m3 32 GB ram`).
 Capture things and do things.

 ## Usage

 Keep in mind that it's still experimental but got a working prototype, see the [Related projects](#related-projects) section.

-To try the current version, which capture your screen and extract the text, run:
+To try the current version, which capture your screen, extract the text, and do some LLM magic, run:

 ```bash
 git clone https://github.com/louis030195/screen-pipe